Delicious Russian-Style Pan Fried Hamburger Recipe

 - Combine together the bread, with the beef, the garlic, ice water, garlic salt, and the egg yolk, and stir to mix together.

 - Beat the egg white until it is frothy, then add it into to the meat, add in the dill, cilantro, additional salt, and pepper.
 Knead together until it is well blended and fluffy.
+If it is not sufficiently firm, add breadcrumbs to dry it out and make it stiffer.

 - Form the meat into six individual patties of equivalent size.
 Pour the breadcrumbs onto a plate, then roll the patties in the crumbs and flatten them more.